 Ashley Powers is a writer who lives in Brooklyn.
-Her work has appeared in the The New Yorker, The New York Times, and The California Sunday Magazine, and the Los Angeles Times.
-She often writes about people who, by choice or by chance, have ended up on the outskirts of society.
-Her recent New Yorker feature, "Lone Stars," profiled a movement of renegade sheriffs who believe they answer to the Constitution alone.
-She's also written about anti-government extremists in Las Vegas, a community run by followers of polygamist sect leader Warren Jeffs, a 36-day manhunt in California redwood country, a plot to kidnap cops in Las Vegas, a fringe movement of renegade sheriffs, and college students teetering on the brink of homelessness.
+Her work has appeared in the The New Yorker, The New York Times, and The California Sunday Magazine, where she’s a contributing writer.
+She often profiles people who, by choice or by chance, have ended up on the outskirts of society.
+Her recent Times piece, “Schemes of the Sovereigns,” is a wild tale about far-right extremists who commit financial crimes.
+She's also written about a 36-day manhunt in California redwood country, a plot to kidnap cops in Las Vegas, a fringe movement of renegade sheriffs, and college students teetering on the brink of homelessness.

 Previously, she was a national correspondent for the Los Angeles Times based in Las Vegas, where she covered politics and breaking news and wrote features on showgirls, wedding chapels, legal brothels, and a memorial service for a side-of-the-highway shoe tree.
 In Los Angeles, she was part of a team that dug through thousands of documents to show how the nation's largest archdiocese mishandled priests accused of abusing children.